History Of Public Footwear

 In Greece and Rome, shoes became more common in public:

-Roman citizens wore sandals (Caliga) in public and work.
+Roman citizens wore sandals (caligae) in public and at work.

 Public figures and military personnel had special shoes.